puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

-In order to use these resources, you will need to [signup](https://developers.google.com/compute/docs/signup) for a Google Compute account: (note, GCE is currently only allowing restricted BETA access)
+In order to use these resources, you will need to [signup](https://developers.google.com/compute/docs/signup) for a Google Compute account.

 You will also need to designate one machine to be your Puppet Device Agent.
 This machine will be responsible for provisioning objects into Google Compute using its API and will be used to store your credentials for Google Compute.

 On your Puppet Device Agent, [install and authenticate](https://developers.google.com/compute/docs/gcutil_setup) gcutil.
+Note that this module was last updated to use gcutil-1.7.2.

 The authentication process should generate this credential file: ~/.gcutil_auth.